Martin Dies Jr. State Park: Nature

+Fauna

 Common mammals in the park include white-tailed deer, raccoons, Virginia opossums, nine-banded armadillos, and three different squirrel species.
 Red and gray foxes and bobcats make rare appearances.
+The American alligator exits in and around the waters of the lake and the park.

+Flora

 The park is heavily forested.
 Loblolly, longleaf and shortleaf pines are abundant throughout the park.
 Bald cypress trees are found around the wetland areas.
 Water oak, southern red oak, sweet gum and Southern magnolia dot the landscape.
 Smaller trees and shrubs such American beautyberry, wax myrtle, yaupon holly grow under the larger trees.